A Brief History of Stag Dos

 But what does the future hold?
-Freedom marketing team are working on a stag package literally out of this world with an intergalactic flight courtesy of fellow entrepreneur Richard.
+Freedom marketing team are working on a stag package literally out of this world with an intergalactic flight courtesy of fellow entrepreneur Elon Musk.